USS Belleau Wood (LHA-3): Operational history

-After the Crossing the Line Ceremony at the Equator, Belleau Wood lost power as both engines and one of the two generators stopped, causing her to drift for five days at sea and have to be towed by USS Anchorage.
+After the Crossing the Line ceremony at the quator, Belleau Wood lost power as both engines and one of the two generators stopped, causing her to drift for five days at sea and have to be towed by USS Anchorage.
 Destined for Tasmania, she limped into Sydney Harbor for repairs to the boilers while Anchorage replaced her off Tasmania.
 Both the Belleau Wood and Midway Battle Groups sailed into Sydney Harbour.
 After which, the Battle Groups participated with the Australian Navy in exercises.

-Belleau Wood underwent repairs at the Long Beach Naval Ship Yards during 1987–1988.
+Belleau Wood underwent repairs at the Long Beach Naval Shipyard during 1987–1988.
 In January 1989, Belleau Wood departed for the Western Pacific.
 Over the next five months, the ship participated in Exercise Team Spirit 89 in Korea and Exercise Valiant Usher in the Philippines and Korea.
 On 4 October, the ship hosted the Minister of Defense of the Soviet Union during his historic visit to the United States.

 Belleau Wood entered her second complex overhaul at the Long Beach Naval Shipyard in 1990.
 Major work included an upgrade to CIWS and installation of the Rolling Airframe Missile (RAM) system.
 On 31 August 1992, Belleau Wood sailed out of San Diego, bound for her new homeport in Sasebo, Japan.
 During this transit, the ship provided disaster relief to the people of Kauai, Hawaii after Hurricane Iniki ravaged the island.
 For this, the crew was awarded its second Humanitarian Service Medal.
 On arrival in Japan, Belleau Wood joined Amphibious Group 1 and Amphibious Squadron 11, and became the world's only forward-deployed large-deck amphibious ship.

 On the night of 27 October 1992, two members of the Belleau Wood crew murdered a fellow crew member in a public park just outside the Sasebo Naval Base in what was later described as one of the most horrific homophobic acts in US naval history.
-The murder and subsequent cover-up by the United States Navy became one of the strongest arguments forcing the US Department of Defense to implement the "Don't ask Don't tell" policy pertaining to openly gay men and women serving in the US military.
+The murder and subsequent cover-up by the United States Navy became one of the strongest arguments forcing the US Department of Defense to implement the "Don't ask Don't tell" policy on openly gay men and women serving in the US military.
 The murder of the crew member and the subsequent collective punishment implemented by the replacement commanding officer led to a diminished ability of Belleau Wood as a naval asset.
 Following the exposé published in Esquire Magazine relating to the murder and collective punishment by the new commanding officer, the ship was given the moniker of the "Prison Ship Belleau Wood" by many of the ship's crew.
 It was the first murder of this kind in the city of Sasebo for nearly 90 years.

 On 24 November 1992, Belleau Wood became the last ship to sail out of the Philippines while conducting the final withdrawal of U.S. forces from Subic Bay Naval Base and Naval Air Station Cubi Point.